nim-lang/Nim/doc/tut3.rst

 Macros are very powerful.
 A good advice is to use them as little as possible, but as much as necessary.
 Macros can change the semantics of expressions, making the code incomprehensible for anybody who does not know exactly what the macro does with it.
 So whenever a macro is not necessary and the same logic can be implemented using templates or generics, it is probably better not to use a macro.
 And when a macro is used for something, the macro should better have a well written documentation.
-And for all the people who write only perfectly self explaining code, for macros the implementation is not documentation enough.
+For all the people who claim to write only perfectly self-explanatory code: when it comes to macros, the implementation is not enough for documentation.

 Limitations
 -----------

 Since macros are evaluated in the compiler in the NimVM, macros share all the limitations of the NimVM.
 They have to be implemented in pure Nim code.
 Macros can start external processes on the shell, but they cannot call C functions except from those that are built in the compiler.